autonity/docs.autonity.org/concepts/architecture/index.md

 ### Autonity Omission Accountability Contract
 The contract implementing the omission fault detection (OFD) protocol extensions, including primitives for detecting failure to participate in consensus voting rounds, slashing, and jailing.

-The contract stores static [protocol configuration](/concepts/ofd/#protocol-configuration) used to compute slashing penalties.
+The contract stores [protocol configuration](/concepts/ofd/#protocol-configuration) parameters used to compute slashing penalties.

 Function calls to detect validator inactivity each block and apply omission penalties at epoch end are restricted to protocol.